abhi-raj-76/Customer-Analytics-Dashboard-Power-BI-/README.md

 1. Clone this repository
 2. Open the `POWER BI PROJECT.pbix` file in **Power BI Desktop**
-3. Connect the data source (AdventureWorks Excel dataset)
+3. Ensure the datasets `AdventureWorksDW.xlsx` and `RFM Table.xlsx` are in the same folder as the `.pbix` file
 4. Refresh the data
 5. Explore the dashboard pages